Getting to Know Your Legislators

 Find Your Federal and State Legislators

 - The Alliance’s advocacy tools include a complete federal legislator search.
 Use your zip code to identify your federal and state legislators, and office and contact information for your federal legislators’ Washington, DC and local offices.
-You will also find basic bio information, key staff names and committee assignments.
+You will also find basic bio information, key staff names and committee assignments as well as district office information.

 House and Senate Websites